 The practical impact of adding correctional employees to the same public records exemption is that some recordings may require redaction that otherwise would not have been the case under current law.
-As a result, DRC may likely experience an increase in administrative work, including time and effort, to comply with the bill's exemption.
-The associated costs will depend on the volume of requests, the number of staff available to handle requests, the manner in which redaction is performed, the extent to which DRC utilizes cameras, and how long recordings are retained.
-DRC will also incur a likely no more than minimal one-time cost to adjust existing public records training and public records policy.
+As a result, DRC and the Department of Youth Services (DYS) may likely experience an increase in administrative work, including time and effort, to comply with the bill's exemption.
+The associated costs will depend on the volume of requests, the number of staff available to handle requests, the manner in which redaction is performed, the extent to which DRC or DYS utilizes cameras, and how long recordings are retained.
+DRC and DYS will also incur a likely no more than minimal one-time cost to adjust existing public records training and public records policy.